intel/llvm/sycl/test-e2e/README.md

-This custom LIT test format also overrides the meaning of `REQUIRES`/`UNSUPPORTED`/`XFAIL` directives, although in a natural way that suites the `%{run}` expansion described above.
+This custom LIT test format also overrides the meaning of `REQUIRES`/`UNSUPPORTED`/`XFAIL` directives, although in a natural way that suits the `%{run}` expansion described above.
 First, "features" are split into device independent (e.g. "linux" or "cuda_dev_kit") and device dependent ("cpu/gpu/accelerator", "opencl/cuda/hip/level_zero" and multiple "aspect-\*").
 Second, for each device in `sycl_devices` LIT parameter, we see if it satisfies